TiagoSRodrigues/TiagoSRodrigues.github.io/personal/whoami.md

 ## 🤝 Recommendations

-> "_[Your Name] is a powerhouse when it comes to [specific skill or trait].
+> "_Tiago Silva Rodrigues is a powerhouse when it comes to [specific skill or trait].
 They contributed immensely to [specific project] and were an absolute pleasure to work with._"
 > **- [Recommender Name], [Recommender's Position]**

-> "_I've witnessed [Your Name]'s growth in [specific area] and can confidently vouch for their proficiency and dedication._"
+> "_I've witnessed Tiago Silva Rodrigues's growth in [specific area] and can confidently vouch for their proficiency and dedication._"
 > **- [Another Recommender Name], [Another Recommender's Position]**